manwar/theweeklychallenge/content/blog/perl-weekly-challenge-168.md

 Welcome to the `Week #168`.

-Let us all welcome guest `Matthew DiCicco` from `Little Rock, AR` sharing his first contributions in [**Java**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-167/michael-dicicco/java/challenge167/circularprime.java) and [**Python**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-167/michael-dicicco/python/task1.py).
+Let us all welcome guest `Michael DiCicco` from `Little Rock, AR` sharing his first contributions in [**Java**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-167/michael-dicicco/java/challenge167/circularprime.java) and [**Python**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-167/michael-dicicco/python/task1.py).

 What a coincidence, we have two members sharing the same surname `DiCicco` and he is none other than our very own champion [**Robert DiCicco**](https://theweeklychallenge.org/blog/meet-the-champion-2022-02).